-This certificate is designed to introduce the students to basic concepts in homeland security management.
+This certificate is designed to introduce students to basic concepts in homeland security management.
 The program covers a variety of topics including crisis management, intelligence, security and terrorism.
-The structure of the program is designed for those currently serving in the various professions related to the Criminal Justice field.
+The structure of the program is designed for those interested in or currently serving in the various professions related to the Criminal Justice field.
+All HSM courses are only offered online (asynchronous).

-CERTIFICATE: Homeland Security Management (21 CREDIT HOURS)
+CERTIFICATE: HO MELAND SECURITY (21 CREDIT HOURS) CREDIT HOURS

-9 Credit Hours CRJ 101 Introduction to Criminal Justice (O) 3.0 CRJ 130 Police Administration (O) 3.0 HSM 101 Introduction to Homeland Security Management (O) 3.0 HSM 103 Introduction to Emergency Management (O) 3.0 HSM 104 Terrorism and Homeland Security (O) 3.0 HSM 201 Critical Incident Management (O) 3.0 HSM 203 Intelligence Analysis and Security Management (O) 3.0 Total Credit Hours: 21.0
+CRJ 101 Introduction to Criminal Justice 3.0

+CRJ 130 Police Administration 3.0

+HSM 101 Introduction to Homeland Security Management 3.0

+HSM 103 Introduction to Emergency Management 3.0

+HSM 104 Terrorism and Homeland Security 3.0

+HSM 201 Critical Incident Management 3.0

+HSM 203 Intelligence Analysis and Security Management 3.0

+Subtotal 21.0